pslencinas/Alexandria/README.md

 You can read references and see the picture.

 # Getting started
-1.Clone the project in your computer
+- Clone the project in your computer
-2.Open the project using Android Studio (File->Open...->Choose the directory where you have clone the project) 3.Build the project (Build->Rebuild the project) 4.Start the application
+- Open the project using Android Studio (File->Open...->Choose the directory where you have clone the project)
-5.Enjoy
+- Build the project (Build->Rebuild the project)
+- Start the application
+- Enjoy

+# Learn
+- Fetch data from Internet
+- Use barcode API to scan ISBN code
+- Incorporate libraries